History of the Jews in Croatia: The Holocaust

-On 25 March 1941, Prince Paul of Yugoslavia, an ethnic Serb, signed Yugoslavia's alliance with the Axis Powers under the Tripartite Pact.
+On 25 March 1941, Prince Paul of Yugoslavia, an ethnic Serb, signed Yugoslavia's alliance with the Axis powers under the Tripartite Pact.
 The decision was unpopular in many parts of the country, and massive demonstrations took place in the Yugoslav capital, Belgrade.
-Prince Paul was overthrown, and a new government under Peter II and Dušan Simović took power.
+Prince Paul was overthrown, and a new government under Peter II and Dušan Simović, also ethnic Serbs, took power.
 The new government withdrew its support for the Axis but did not repudiate the Tripartite Pact.
 Nevertheless, Axis forces, led by Nazi Germany, invaded Yugoslavia on April 6, 1941.

 With Germany and Italy's support, the Croatian ultra-nationalist Ustaše movement came to power in the newly established puppet state called the Independent State of Croatia (NDH).
 The Ustaše were notoriously antisemitic, and wasted little time in instituting anti-Jewish legislation and persecuting the Jews under their control.
 Like Nazis forced Jews to wear armbands with a yellow Star of David, the Croatian Ustaše regime forced Jews to wear armbands with the letter "Ž" for "Židov", the word for “Jew” in Croatian.
-NDH Interior Minister Andrija Artuković said in 1941 upon the proclamation of racial laws: "The Government of NDH shall solve the Jewish question in the same way as the German Government did".
+NDH Interior Minister Andrija Artuković said in 1941 upon the proclamation of ethnic laws: "The Government of NDH shall solve the Jewish question in the same way as the German Government did".
 Already in April 1941, the Ustaše and Volksdeutsche burned the synagogue and destroyed the Jewish cemetery in Osijek, while the Ustaše mayor of Zagreb, Ivan Werner, ordered the destruction of the main Zagreb synagogue, which was completely razed in 1942 The Ustaše set up a number of concentration camps with the most notorious being Jasenovac in which 20,000 Jews were murdered.

 During the Holocaust, a total of 29–31,000 Jews in the NDH were killed, around 75% by the Ustaše and around 25% by the Germans.
 This constituted 79 percent of the country's pre-war Jewish population, including 20,000 of the 23,000-25,000 Croatian Jews.
 Only 5,000 Croatian Jews survived the war, most as soldiers in Josip Broz Tito's National Liberation Army or as exiles in the Italian-occupied zone.
 After Italy capitulated to the Allied Powers, the surviving Jews lived in free Partisan territory.

 When Yugoslavia was liberated in 1945, Croatia became part of the new Yugoslav federation, which eventually became the Socialist Federal Republic of Yugoslavia.